What Is HTML5 — The Modern Markup Language Powering the Web

 - Improved accessibility: Semantic tags aid screen readers and assistive technologies.

-- Consistency: Offers a standard way to create modern web applications.
+- Consistency: Provides a standard approach to building modern web applications.

 New Semantic Elements in HTML5